 These small flower spikes grow in short grass are quite hard to spot.
-The ones I saw were only 10 to 15cm high.
+The ones I saw in late August were only 10 to 15cm high.
 Being small white flowers, I noticed they tend to blend in with other flowers in the grass.
 Unlike the Common twayblade which likes a similar habitat, the leaves are barely through while in flower.
 So that’s one less thing to help find them!
 The leaves I saw were coming up next to the flower rather than surrounding the flower stem.

 Once you’ve found a flower spike, they are quite distinctive.
 The ones I saw were so downy that they appeared silver grey in colour.
 I thought that the individual flowers resembled tiny white daffodils, each only about 5mm across.